sandeepsoni/mobility-books/README.md

 # Mobility of characters in literature
-This project aims to ground characters in a story to places.
+This project introduces a new task, that of grounding a character to a place in an excerpt from a book.

 It's organization is still a work in progress.
 If you end up using the code or data from this repository, please cite our paper.

 Directories
 ===========